You’re probably feeling really overwhelmed and not sure where to start when trying to stock your pantry for the first time.

 Even just one takeout meal due to not having food on hand could end up costing you easily as much as one or more days worth of food bought at the grocery store and cooked at home.

 Building a pantry on a budget is a huge challenge

 You can slowly build up your pantry with even a few extra dollars each week buying one or two extra items or getting the bigger package of a staple item.

 Top tips on how to stock a pantry for the first time when you’re on a budget:

-See where you can get food for free.
+First of all, see where you can get food for free.

 I recommend looking into these three options for getting free food first.
 Obviously whatever you get for free, you won’t need to buy so it’s best to do this first.

 I know a few times I’ve helped people move and they were so happy to give me some of their food rather than moving it.
 Also, I’m sure people have food they bought, tried, but don’t like enough to eat.

-For example, they might share a few cups of rice, flour, or a jar of oil or vinegar.
+For example, they might share a few cups of rice, flour, some baking soda, or a jar of oil or vinegar.
 Even just these small amounts would help the budget since you won’t have to invest in a new package right away.

 Food banks are there to help people who aren’t able to afford food.
 If you have an empty pantry and don’t have enough money to even get the pantry basics, then you may be eligible to get a food bank hamper.

-Buy what else you need to stock your pantry
+Next, buy what else you need to stock your pantry

 Now that you’ve hopefully gotten some food for free as a starting point, it’s time to shop for the remaining pantry basics you need.
 Here are my tips:

-- Shop sales.
 What’s on sale the week you’re shopping?
 Is your favorite item on 50% off?
 You could get double what you normally would for the same price!

-- Meal plan.
 I recommend planning your meals after you see what’s on sale so you can make the best use of your budget.
 Plan meals that use low cost, filling staples.

 Remember, coupons only save you money if you were already planning on buying the item!
 Don’t get something just because it’s a good deal.

-- Get the bare bones.
 By this I mean only get one grain, oil, vinegar, sauce, etc. to start off with.
 If you’re on a budget, you may not be able to stock up on rice, pasta, and flour at the same time.